homekube/homekube/docs/cert-manager.md

 ## Configuration of Helpers

-While Cert-Manager cares about automation renewal and integration of the certificates on the kubernetes level its not able to communicate with LetsEncyrypt services directly.
+While Cert-Manager cares about automated renewal and integration of the certificates on the kubernetes level its not able to communicate with LetsEncyrypt services directly.
 Instead it delegates this task to its [![](images/ico/color/kubernetes_16.png) ACMEDNS adapter](https://cert-manager.io/docs/configuration/acme/dns01/acme-dns/) which in turn makes use of another helper service. [![](images/ico/github_16.png) Acme-dns](https://github.com/joohoi/acme-dns#acme-dns)